Pazopanib Hydrochloride in Treating Patients With Progressive Carcinoid Tumors

 - Concurrent use of somatostatin analogs (SSTa) is allowed, provided that the patient is on a stable dose for at least two months and progressive disease on somatostatin analog has been documented; progression on octreotide is required for patients with tumors arising in the midgut

-- Prior treatment with embolization (including bland embolization, chemoembolization,and selective internal radiation therapy) or ablative therapies is allowed if measurable disease remains outside of the treated area or there is documented disease progression in a treated site; there is no limit on the prior number of procedures;prior liver-directed or other ablative treatment must be completed at least 8 weeks prior to registration
+- Prior treatment with embolization (including bland embolization, chemoembolization,and selective internal radiation therapy) or ablative therapies is allowed if measurable disease remains outside of the treated area or there is documented disease progression in a treated site; there is no limit on the prior number of procedures;prior liver-directed or other ablative treatment must be completed at least 8 weeks prior to registration; index lesions for the purpose of RECIST 1.1 measurements will not be selected from within the radiation therapy treatment field; however, if there is evidence of disease progression within the radiation treatment field, measurement of the progressing lesions will be documented

 - Patients should have completed any major surgery >= 4 weeks prior to registration and must have completed any minor surgery >= 2 weeks prior to registration; patients must have fully recovered from the procedure